temporalio/documentation/docs/server/namespaces.md

 new history before discarding replication tasks.
 Even though some progress could rollback during failovers, Temporal provides the guarantee that Workflows won’t get stuck and will continue to make forward progress.

+## Automatic Forwarding on Namespaces

+Temporal supports automatic forwarding of Start, Signal, and Query requests to the active cluster.
+This feature must be enabled through a dynamic conflict flag for the given namespace.

+Once enabled, these Tasks will be sent to the Parent Task Queue partition that matches that namespace, if it exists.

 ### Visibility API

 All Visibility APIs are allowed on both active and standby clusters.
 This enables